Mandryl/bolt-example/README.md

 #### 3.Notification of remaining time for Daily Scrum Meeting

-If the group name is not set, the notification will be sent to the scrum master by @(scrum-master-usename).
+If the group name is not set, the notification is sent to the scrum master by @(scrum-master-username).

-If the scrum master is not registered, it will be notified by @here.
+If the scrum master is not registered, the notification is sent by @here.

 #### 4.Zoom API key and API secret

-You can also set them in `Process.env.ZOOM_API_KEY` and `Process.env.ZOOM_API_SECRET`, but this setting takes precedence.
+You can also set them in `Process.env.ZOOM_API_KEY` and `Process.env.ZOOM_API_SECRET`, but the setting values take precedence over process.env.